 If you approach the process with these thoughts in mind you’ll be miles ahead of many buyers and be more likely to pay a fair price.

-The other (and perhaps better) alternative is to work with a real estate consultant and let them do the legwork.
-You’ll get a lot of help and it won’t cost you a thing because when you buy something, your agent will receive a small part of the selling fee so effectively the seller will be paying them not you!
+The other (and perhaps better) alternative is to work with a real estate consultant (that would be me!) and let me do the legwork.
+You’ll get a lot of help and it won’t cost you a thing because when you buy something, I will receive a small part of the selling fee, so effectively the seller will be paying me not you!

-If you’d like to learn more about how we could help you achieve success with your next home purchase, give us a call – we’re here to help!
+If you’d like to learn more about how I could help you achieve success with your next home purchase, give me a call – I'm here to help!